discoimp/BlueOS-PlatformSwitch/README.md

 else: ask ChatGPT to help you.

 ### Docker Setup
-We need to install some Docker tools (I guess) [Install Docker:](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+We need to install some of the tools here:
+[Install Docker:](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+Make sure you completed these [Linux post installation steps ](https://docs.docker.com/engine/install/linux-postinstall/)

 Before we can run the installation file from Blue Robotics we need to fix some issues.
 First run this line to create a sylink to where BlueOS expects this file to be: